 I was debating whether to put this or the RazoRock on top and eventually decided on this because it’s slightly cheaper.

-If you buy the RazorRock in Amazon, it’s actually cheaper but you’ll have to pay for shipping even if you go over the $25 threshold.
+If you buy the RazorRock in Amazon, it’s actually cheaper, but you’ll have to pay for shipping even if you go over the $25 threshold.

 And it is a bestselling alum block and styptic product in Amazon, getting rave reviews.

-Unlike RazoRock that has a stick version of alum, this product only comes in block form so it won’t be as travel friendly.
+Unlike RazoRock that has a stick version of alum, this product only comes in block form so it won’t be as travel-friendly.

 RazoRock is a consumer favorite because it works great.
 And it’s compact size makes it easy to handle.

 You don’t have to worry about finding a place to store this because it comes with its own plastic case.
-This is a big deal because this products it from moisture and water that erodes it and decreases the length of time you can use it.
+This is a big deal because this product it from moisture and water that erodes it and decreases the length of time you can use it.

-There are two variations of this product…
+There are two variations of this product:

 The stick version is more expensive than the block and would be a great option if you travel a lot.
-And even if the block version is small, it’s also cheaper so get this if you just need something to use at home.
+And even if the block version is small, it’s also cheaper to get this if you just need something to use at home.

 Bloc Osma is another quality brand from France who’s been in the business for over 6 decades.
-Their alum blocks are handmade but I don’t think that makes much of a difference in terms of quality.
+Their alum blocks are handmade, but I don’t think that makes much of a difference in terms of quality.

 Even if it’s imported, this is still one of the cheapest alum blocks (or bloc d’Alun if you’re French).

 You can get two of these for less than $9.
-And considering that “The Art of Shaving” alum block is asking for $20 for a similar sized product – the choice is obvious.
+And considering that “The Art of Shaving” alum block is asking for $20 for a similar-sized product – the choice is obvious.

 One way around this would be buying a soap container or storing this on an unused metal jar cover.

-You may be familiar with Parker safety razors but I bet you didn’t know they make alum blocks.
+You may be familiar with Parker safety razors, but I bet you didn’t know they make alum blocks.

 That’s larger than the 3.7 ounce Gentleman Jon and will cost a little over $11.

-I’ve mentioned earlier that one of the most important considerations when buying alum block is price.
+I’ve mentioned earlier that one of the most important considerations when buying the alum block is the price.

-A 75 gram bar will cost a whopping $16.
+A 75-gram bar will cost a whopping $16.
 That’s smaller than the Barbero and Gentleman Jon but twice more expensive.

-Instead of compressing powdered raw material, the manufacturer used pure alum stone cut by hand.
+Instead of compressing powdered raw material, the manufacturer used real alum stone cut by hand.

-A big reason why this is more expensive than any of the 3 alum blocks listed above.
+It is a big reason why this is more expensive than any of the alum blocks listed above.

 Alum block is an essential tool that should be in every man’s shaving kit.
-It soothes razor burn, stops bleeding and closes the pores that’ll prevent infections post shave.
+It soothes razor burn, stops bleeding, and closes the pores that’ll prevent infections post-shave.